chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding.md

        GKE | discovery-edu-375902 |    US_WEST | gke-cluster   |  needs work |
 ```

-To allow Enforce to enroll the discovered cluster, follow the instructions below for the given provider.
+To allow Enforce to enroll the discovered cluster, follow these instructions for your given provider.
 Be aware that this will only work if the cluster is configured with a public access endpoint that is access controlled.

 * GKE: [Add an authorized network to an existing cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks#add)